 ZWI – Centre for Knowledge and Innovation Transfer: As a part of the University of Graz, a new centre for knowledge and innovation transfer is being built in 2018.
 Interlinking young entrepreneurs, international start-ups and the academic world, it creates an ecosystem of enterprises in different stages of development for mutual benefit.
 Research evolves around questions of modern ageing and demographic change, such as geriatric disorders, consequences of migration and population growth or generations management.

 ZWT – Centre for Knowledge and Technology Transfer: This concept is one of a kind in Austria, inspired by international role models.
 ZWT integrates independent life science companies and institutes directly into the medical university campus in Graz.
 This enables a sustainable, high-level interplay between key stakeholders in science and industry.

 Biobank: Styria boasts the award-winning Biobank Graz – one of the largest clinical biobanks in Europe.
 Covering 30 years of collection, it stores about 20 million samples and their associated data.

 Competence centres are pioneers in research in applied sciences on an international scale.
 They pave the way for tomorrow’s products and technologies and generate stimuli for the entire Styrian economy.
 Embedded in the nationwide development program COMET, they are at the heart of Styria’s role as a premier scientific and innovation location.
-Participating in 25 out of 39 Austrian competence centres, Styria takes a national pioneer role.
+Participating in 25 out of 42 Austrian COMET-centres and -projects, Styria takes a national pioneer role.